-When launching a new product or a new brand on Amazon, the ultimate momentum killer is running out of inventory.
-We recap our CEO’s thoughts on the top 5 mistakes brands make that lead to running out of inventory on Amazon.
+When launching a new product or a new brand on Amazon, the ultimate momentum killer is running out of stock.
+We recap our CEO’s thoughts on the top 5 mistakes brands make that lead to running out of stock on Amazon.

 1. Launching everywhere at once